 The main attraction is a pumpkin farm.
 The lines of cars driving in reminded me of Fiesta Texas traffic.

-I could tell this was a well funded event.
+I could tell this was a well-funded event.

 This one is likely real!
 It’s huge!

-We came for photos with pumpkins and we did it!
+We came for photos with pumpkins, and we did it!

-Always representing Hill Country Honda wherever I go!
+I am always representing Hill Country Honda wherever I go!

 The time to go came quickly.
 It was getting dark, and we had a long drive home awaiting us.
 But I couldn’t leave without photographing some longhorns grazing.